-The new field of Design Science studies the creation of artifacts and their embedding in our physical, psychological, economic and social environment.
-Traditional science studies the world as we found it; design science studies the world as we make it.
-In an increasingly designed world, good design is the means to improving this world through innovative, sustainable products and services, creating value and reducing or eliminating the negative unintended consequences of technology deployment.
-The Design Science program is offered on campus in Ann Arbor.
+The new field of Design Science studies the creation of artifacts and their embedding in our physical, psychological, economic, and social environments.
+Traditional science studies the world as we find it; design science studies the world as we make it.
+In an increasingly designed world, good design is a means to improving this world through: innovative, sustainable products and services; creating value; and reducing or eliminating the negative unintended consequences of technology deployment.
+The Design Science program is offered oncampus in Ann Arbor.